mizrael/davidguida.net/src/_posts/2020-04-03-health-checks-with-asp-net-core-and-kubernetes.md

   }
 }</code></pre>

-Now, I mentioned &#8220;container orchestration&#8221; at the beginning of this article.
+Now, I mentioned "container orchestration" at the beginning of this article.
 Nowadays this tends to rhyme with **Kubernetes**, which has its own configuration for health checks.
 In your `configuration.yml` file you can specify both liveness and readiness:

 <pre class="wp-block-code"><code>readinessProbe:
     httpGet: